garyhodgson/openscad.net/README.md

 OpenSCAD.net
 ============

+**This project is no longer actively maintained, and was written against an older version of OpenSCAD (v 2011.06) which has now been superseded.**

-**This project is a work in progress!** Check the list of missing features and the github issues page to see what will not work.
+Check the list of missing features and the github issues page to see what will not work.

 ## Introduction
 OpenSCAD.net is a partial port of [OpenSCAD](http://www.openscad.org/) for the web.
 Powered by [OpenJsCad](http://joostn.github.com/OpenJsCad/), it uses the familiar OpenSCAD syntax to allow many OpenSCAD models to be rendered, and saved as STL, via the browser.